 If you are not taken the first time, you can reapply once for a place in Atelier Ludwigsburg-Paris.

-The interviews / virtual meetings will probably be held for the German side in June and for the French side in July (tbc).
+The interviews will be held for the German side on June 23rd and 24th 2022 and for the French side end of June / beginning of July 2022.